How does your cow’s stomach really work? How does a cow digest food?

 If you are interested in keeping a dairy cow on your farm, then look over my post about the dairy breeds of cattle.

 I hope this helps you understand how your cow’s digestive system works.
-So next time you see a herd of cows laying in a field, you know what they are doing!
+So next time you see a herd of cows lying in a field, chewing their cud, you know what they are doing!

 Remember, cows have ONE stomach, FOUR compartments! 🙂